DercilioFontes/play0-9/README.md

-# A Play Nine Game in React
+# A Play 1-9 - A Math Game in React.